UniMath/agda-unimath/src/group-theory/congruence-relations-abelian-groups.lagda.md

 refl-relate-same-elements-congruence-Ab A =
   refl-relate-same-elements-congruence-Group (group-Ab A)

-is-contr-total-relate-same-elements-congruence-Ab :
+is-torsorial-relate-same-elements-congruence-Ab :
   {l1 l2 : Level} (A : Ab l1) (R : congruence-Ab l2 A) →
   is-contr
     ( Σ ( congruence-Ab l2 A)
-        ( relate-same-elements-congruence-Ab A R)) is-contr-total-relate-same-elements-congruence-Ab A = is-contr-total-relate-same-elements-congruence-Group (group-Ab A)
+        ( relate-same-elements-congruence-Ab A R)) is-torsorial-relate-same-elements-congruence-Ab A = is-torsorial-relate-same-elements-congruence-Group (group-Ab A)

 relate-same-elements-eq-congruence-Ab :
   {l1 l2 : Level} (A : Ab l1) (R S : congruence-Ab l2 A) →